git4example/genai-fsx-workshop-on-eks-auto/content/200_module2_genai/220_webui.md

 4. In the Open WebUI interface you will see a drop down in the top menu bar, used to select your model.
 Select the Mistral-7B model from the drop down, and start chatting with your newly deployed Generative AI chat application.

 If you don't see the Mistral-7B model, please refresh the WebUI page until you can see the model in the top drop-down selection menu.
-(Remember from the previous lab module, that the vLLM Pod and the model load into memory will take approx. 7-8 minutes)
+(Remember from the previous lab module, that the vLLM Pod and the model load into memory will take approx. 7 minutes)

 ![Open WebUI](/static/images/OpenWebUI.png)

-You can also see when vLLM Pod and the Mistral model has been loaded into the vLLM memory by running below command and seeing the "*Application startup complete*" in the output.
+You can also see when vLLM Pod and the Mistral model has been loaded into the vLLM memory by running below command into your terminal session, and seeing the "*Application startup complete*" in the output.

 ::code[kubectl logs <your-vLLM-pod-name> -f]{language=bash showLineNumbers=false showCopyAction=true}